Current Assessment Activities

 Common Degree Outcomes

-The Office of Academic Development collects information across disciplines on program level outcomes and assessment activities.
+The Office of Academic Development collects information across disciplines on program outcomes and assessment activities.
 The information is housed in the Curriculum Warehouse.
-There are approximately 80 programs that lead to degrees (in addition to many transfer plans, certificate options, and areas of study) at Macomb.
+There are approximately 70 programs that lead to degrees (in addition to many transfer plans, certificate options, and areas of study) at Macomb.
 Furthermore, each of our career area programs has advisory boards and many have outside accreditation bodies as well as the North Central Association’s Higher Learning Commission accreditation.
 The lead faculty member in each career area program ensures that the program outcomes and content meet their accreditation bodies’ standards and align to national/state examinations and certifications.